 The perils of bad meetings cannot be understated.
 From eroding employee wellbeing, to limiting organisational performance, the symptoms of unproductive meetings are felt far and wide.
 There is often great truth hiding within the cliché, and so: ‘failing to prepare is preparing to fail’ indeed.
 A key step on the journey of overcoming bad meetings is preparing an effective meeting agenda.

-In this article, we explore the purpose of a meeting agenda template, before explaining how to create one for your meetings.
-Finally, to save you time and effort, we share a free meeting agenda template that you can begin following a blueprint for meeting success today.
+In this article, we’ll explore the purpose of a meeting agenda template, before explaining how to create one for your meetings.
+Finally, to save you time and effort, we share a free meeting agenda template that you can begin following a blueprint for meeting success in your meetings today.

 Using a template for your meeting agenda also means that the same process will be followed throughout your organisation, guaranteeing that there is consistency and synergy between your different teams’ approach to meeting management.

 Subscribe to Sherpany newsletter and access the articles, interviews and product updates.